fiofury1/django-skeleton-docker/README.md

      - Uses pytest-dotenv to read environment variables for testing.
      - Includes Selenium, but does not include a Web Driver.
 You will need to install this into your environment.
 - User Management
+     - CustomUser Model
+          - Set up in 'accounts' app
+          - Extends 'AbstractUser' with no additional fields added.
      - Implemented using Django included 'auth' app.
      - URLs/Views not included by 'auth' (i.e. Sign-up) included in 'accounts/' app.
      - Functionality implemented: